 - Is my concern about what others might think of me?

-- What would I think of me if I were to follow through and separate from my partner, leave the kids ‘behind’?
+- What would I think of myself if I were to follow through and separate from my partner, leave the kids ‘behind’?

 Children growing up with mum and dad versus single-parent families

-Nowadays there are many different kinds of families out there: nuclear families, blended patchwork families, remarried, divorced and the single-parent families.
+Nowadays there are many different kinds of families out there: nuclear families, blended patchwork families, remarried, divorced, and single-parent families.
 Children will not necessarily grow up to become better equipped just because they have their biological mum and dad around.
-What is much more important is the quality of family life, the amount of presence of a parent and the quality of this time spent together that impacts the child.
+What is much more important is the quality of family life, the amount of presence of a parent, and the quality of this time spent together that impacts the child.

 - What family structure do I regard as ‘the perfect one’?

 - What quality of family life am I / are we able to give the children?

 - How much quality time am I spending with my child?

 - If I were to ask my child, what would they miss or want me to do more often?

 As parents, you are your child’s role model.
 They unconsciously take an imprint of what they see, hear and feel as they grow up and create their beliefs and value system according to this.